Online BA in Philosophy - Concentration in Applied Ethics

 The online BA degree is a reading, writing, and discussion intensive program that helps students develop their critical thinking and argumentative writing skills.

-There are no specific admission requirements for the philosophy online BA, though, as with any student at the University of Memphis, you must meet University admission requirements.
+The University's admission requirements apply; there are no specific admission requirements for the philosophy online BA.
 For more general information about admissions requirements, and the procedure for applying, please see the Admissions website.
-You can contact them at 901-678-2111 (toll-free at 800-669-2911), or by email at firstname.lastname@example.org.
-For a general listing of application deadlines, please visit the following link: http://www.memphis.edu/admissions/apply.php
+Admissions can be contacted at 901-678-2111 (toll-free at 800-669-2911), or by email at email@example.com.
+For a general listing of application deadlines, please visit the following link: https://www.memphis.edu/admissions/apply.php

-You can find information about our current course offerings on the Class Offerings page of the UofM website.
+Information about our current course offerings is available on the Class Offerings page of the UofM website.
 Select the Class Schedule Search, pick a semester, pick "Philosophy" in the Subject box and select submit.
 The online classes are those designated with a "M" in the section number.
 For example: "Values in Modern World - 91998 - PHIL 1102 - M50".

-Information about tuition fees is available here: http://bf.memphis.edu/finance/bursar/feepayment.php
+Information about tuition fees is available here: University Student and Business Services